bardolia243/DevOps-Task-01/README.md

 # Basic Python Web Server Dockerized and Hosted on EC2

-This repository contains a basic Python web server that says "hello world", Dockerized for easy deployment, and hosted on an Amazon EC2 instance.
+This repository contains a basic Python web server that says "hello world", Dockerized for easy deployment, and hosted on an Ubuntu EC2 instance.

 ## Instructions